Financial Statements and Bookkeeping

 According to Idaho’s Public Depository Law (chapter 1, title 57, Idaho Code), governmental entities are allowed to keep their funds only in certain specified kinds of financial institutions and accounts.
 This law should be read carefully before investing any funds held by the library.

 The question of interest and investments is usually more important to the district library because they typically have more control over their funds than do city libraries.
-The city library board, however, has a duty to be aware of how the city is investing its fund, and the amount of interest that is being collected on the library’s account.
+The city library board, however, has a duty to be aware of how the city is investing its funds, and the amount of interest that is being collected on the library’s account.
 It is the library board’s responsibility to request that the city council return this interest to the library.

 Where the library has direct control of funds, it is important that interest rates be monitored.
 The library may wish to put its “idle funds” into longer term investments if interest rates are falling.
 If rates are rising, the library may decide to keep its funds in more liquid kinds of deposits.
 Careful investment procedures can ensure that the library receives significant extra income through interest on its accounts.